June 1, 2023

 The Animation Hall of Fame is proud to announce and congratulate this year's Academy of Motion Picture Arts and Sciences Oscar winners for Best Animated Film and Best Animated Short Film.
-The winner for Best Animated Film was awarded to Soul
+The winner for Best Animated Film was awarded to Guillermo del Toro's Pinocchio

-, which was directed by Pete Docter, co-directed by Kemp Powers, and produced by Dana Murray.
-The winner for Best Animated Short Film was awarded to If Anything Happens I Love You
+, which was directed by Guillermo del Toro and Mark Gustafson and produced by Gary Ungar and Alex Bulkley.
+The winner for Best Animated Short Film was awarded to The Boy, the Mole, the Fox and the Horse

-, which was directed by Will McCormack and Michael Govier.
+which was directed by Charlie Mackesy, and produced by Matthew Freud.
 Once again congratulations!

 Back to top